micmejia/bible-dump/NKJV/Genesis/Gen 27.md

 But he said, "Your brother came with deceit and has taken away your blessing."

 ###### 36
-And _Esau_ said, "Is he not rightly named [^e]Jacob?
+And _Esau_ said, "Is he not rightly named Jacob?
 For he has supplanted me these two times.
 He took away my birthright, and now look, he has taken away my blessing!"
 And he said, "Have you not reserved a blessing for me?"

 ###### 37
-Then Isaac answered and said to Esau, "Indeed I have made him your master, and all his brethren I have given to him as servants; with grain and wine I have [^f]sustained him.
+Then Isaac answered and said to Esau, "Indeed I have made him your master, and all his brethren I have given to him as servants; with grain and wine I have sustained him.
 What shall I do now for you, my son?"

 ###### 38
 And Esau said to his father, "Have you only one blessing, my father?
 Bless me--me also, O my father!"
 And Esau lifted up his voice and wept.

 ###### 39
-Then Isaac his father answered and said to him: "Behold, your dwelling shall be of the [^g]fatness of the earth, And of the dew of heaven from above.
+Then Isaac his father answered and said to him: "Behold, your dwelling shall be of the fatness of the earth, And of the dew of heaven from above.

 ###### 40
 By your sword you shall live, And you shall serve your brother; And it shall come to pass, when you become restless, That you shall break his yoke from your neck." ## Jacob Escapes from Esau

 ###### 41
-So Esau hated Jacob because of the blessing with which his father blessed him, and Esau said in his heart, "The days of mourning for my father [^h]are at hand; then I will kill my brother Jacob."
+So Esau hated Jacob because of the blessing with which his father blessed him, and Esau said in his heart, "The days of mourning for my father are at hand; then I will kill my brother Jacob."

 ###### 42
 And the words of Esau her older son were told to Rebekah.
 So she sent and called Jacob her younger son, and said to him, "Surely your brother Esau comforts himself concerning you _by intending_ to kill you.